What is a DDoS Attack and How Does It Work?

 At the network level:

-at the server level:
+At the server level:

-at the DNS level:
+At the DNS level:

 What is the impact of DDoS Attacks on your business?